'Serpent' serial killer expected to be released in Nepal

 Released in 1997, Sobhraj lived in Paris, giving paid interviews to journalists, but went back to Nepal in 2003.

-He was spotted in Kathmandu's tourist district and arrested in a casino.
+He was soon spotted in Kathmandu's tourist district and arrested in a casino.

 A court there handed him a life sentence the following year for killing US tourist Connie Jo Bronzich in 1975.
 A decade later he was also found guilty of killing Bronzich's Canadian companion.

+Behind bars, Sobhraj maintained that he was innocent of both murders and claimed he had never been to Nepal before the trip that resulted in his arrest.

+"I really didn't do it, and I think I will be out," he told AFP in 2007 during an interview at Kathmandu's Central Jail.

-"He was cultured, courteous," Nadine Gires, a Frenchwoman who lived in the same Bangkok apartment block as Sobhraj, recalled to AFP last year.
+Nadine Gires, a Frenchwoman who lived in the same Bangkok apartment block as Sobhraj, told AFP last year that she found him a "cultured" and impressive character at first.

-"He was not only a swindler, a seducer, a robber of tourists, but an evil murderer."
+But ultimately, "he was not only a swindler, a seducer, a robber of tourists, but an evil murderer", she said.

+Thai police officer Sompol Suthimai, whose work with Interpol was instrumental in securing the arrest of Sobhraj in 1976, had pushed him to be extradited to Thailand and tried for the murders he committed there.

+But on Thursday he told AFP that he did not object to the release, as both he and the criminal he once pursued were now too old.

 © 2022 AFP